 The Chiefs mounted several other impressive charges in the final minutes, but didn’t score again until Kyle Beach wristed in his fifth postseason goal with just 40 second remaining.
 And the Winterhawks were able to kill the clock from there.

 Still, Sauter is hoping to build on the way his team finished.

 “Despite the fact that we lose the game, our guys understand now how hard we have to play and the desperation level we need to be successful,” Sauter said.
 “I’ve never questioned the heart or desire of our guys, so I think, regardless, we’d have gone into Game Six playing hard.

 “But this third period definitely gives us some momentum and something to build on.
 Obviously, we need a better start than we had in previous games, and, hopefully, this is a little bit of a helping hand to get that.”

-The Chiefs found themselves in an early hole again, spotting Portland a 2-0 first-period lead, despite getting three power-play opportunities.
+The Chiefs found themselves in an early hole once again, spotting Portland a 2-0 first period lead, despite getting three power-play chances.

 The Winterhawks’ first goal came just 51 seconds in when Boychuk one-timed the puck past Reid following a faceoff in the right circle.
 And the second came on a scramble in front the Spokane’s net, which resulted in a power-play goal by Luke Walker.